 Providence Friends Meeting makes our space available to members and other groups.

 The Social Room is located adjacent to the meetinghouse, and provides space for various activities, including receptions, meals, talks, and gatherings by outside groups.
 It has a raised stage which is appropriate for speakers and performances.
-It can seat up to 60 persons theatre style.
+It can seat up to 60 persons theatre style and is air conditioned.
 Chairs and tables can be arranged in various styles, depending on the activity.
-Two break-out rooms plus an office are located just off the Social Room, and are used for religious education and small group meetings.
+Three air conditioned break-out rooms plus an office are located just off the Social Room along with an all gender bathroom.
 The room is wheelchair accessible but the restroom is not accessible.

 The Meeting’s kitchen is located adjacent to the Social Room and provides ample space for food preparation for meals, receptions, talks, and other gatherings.
 It has two stoves/ovens, a microwave, a double sink, and a large refrigerator, plus counter space for food prep.
 In keeping with our testimony of stewardship, receptacles for recycling and waste are expected to be used as appropriate.

 Child Care Room

 The Child Care Room, originally built in 1809 as a one-room schoolhouse, is connected to the kitchen by a short hallway.
 It serves as the primary space for care of our youngest Friends.
 This room is air conditioned to provide maximum comfort and is used on occasion for group use.